Wheat 2021 Export Highlights

 Source: U.S. Census Bureau Trade Data - BICO HS-10

-In 2020, the value of U.S. wheat exports to the world reached $6.3 billion, up 1 percent from 2019 due to increased demand from China.
-The top three markets, accounting for 36 percent of sales, were the Philippines at $826 million, Mexico at $778 million, and Japan at $635 million.
-Increased demand from China offset stronger competition from Russia and Canada in key markets including Nigeria.
+In 2021, the value of U.S. wheat exports to the world reached $7.3 billion, up 15 percent from 2020 due to higher unit values.
+The top three markets, accounting for 40 percent of sales, were Mexico at $1.3 billion, the Philippines at $871 million, and China at $803 million.
+Rising unit prices more than offset lower export volumes.
+The United States faced tight supplies and increased international competition in Western Hemisphere and Asian markets.

-- Mexico, the Philippines, Japan, and South Korea continue as consistent buyers of U.S. wheat, accounting for 41 percent of total U.S. wheat exports.
+- Mexico, the Philippines, and Japan continue to be consistent buyers of U.S. wheat, accounting for 46 percent of total U.S. wheat exports.

-- A major challenge for U.S. wheat was competition from major exporting countries in price-sensitive markets in Africa and the Middle East.
+- A major challenge for U.S. wheat was competition from Black Sea suppliers and the EU in price-sensitive markets in Africa and the Middle East, as well as renewed competition from Australia’s bumper crop in East and Southeast Asian markets.

 Global Wheat Exports